 Craving some delicious eats?
 Look no further than the city of Beaumont, Texas.
 It’s home to a wide variety of restaurants that are sure to please any palate.
 From traditional Cajun seafood to classic Italian dishes and everything in between, here are ten must-try restaurants in Beaumont, Texas.

 1. Floyd’s Cajun Seafood

-Floyd’s Cajun Seafood & Texas Steakhouse is another tasty option and was our favorite meal in Beaumont.
-Try the palate-pleasing Gulf Coast-style cajun/creole specialties such as Fried Alligator and Red Beans & Rice.
-Make sure to order Floyd’s Bar Trash appetizer.
-This tasty plate of blackened shrimp and lump crab meat is served with garlic toast and lemon butter and is so addicting!
+Floyd’s Bar Trash appetizer is a must!
+This tasty plate of blackened shrimp and lump crab meat is served with garlic toast and lemon butter.
+It is addictive!
 Floyd’s sweet tea is on point, too.

 My husband was a fan of the Chicken and Sausage Jambalaya, which was literally a big enough portion to eat for days.
 Dang, it was delicious.

 2. Daddio’s Burger